 Dr. Belmont served as the founding Director of the Cornell Laser Vision Correction Center, where she was selected for her contributions in the development and advancement of laser refractive surgery, LASIK and PRK.
 She ranks among the first Doctors in the U.S. that worked with FDA protocols to study the Excimer Laser for laser vision correction.

-As a top ophthalmologist and surgeon, Dr. Belmont has been the doctor of choice for celebrities world over who could choose any surgeon, most recently Jimmy Fallon, Regis Philbin, and Mandy Patinkin.
+As a top ophthalmologist and surgeon, Dr. Belmont has been the doctor of choice for celebrities around the world who could choose any surgeon, most recently Jimmy Fallon, Regis Philbin, and Mandy Patinkin.
 As Director of her own Corneal Fellowship Program for over twenty years, she was an instructor for many of New York's other LASIK surgeons.
 Through her guidance, doctors she has trained are preserving and restoring eyesight to thousands of patients throughout the world.

 3. The Doctors Doctor: